capslocky/git-cheat-sheet/git.md

 * Prefer SSD over HDD to boost git operation performance
 * `git help`, `git help pull` - embedded documentation
 * `GIT_TRACE=1` - enable git tracing (there are others like `GIT_CURL_VERBOSE=1`)
+* Typically you need only high-level commands (aka porcelain).
+But there also plumbing (low-level) commands, which allow you to implement much more advanced scenarios

 ## why use git shell? ##
-* You just can't execute most of operations with gui client
+* You just can't do most of operations with gui client
 * You don't have to stop using your gui client, because shell greatly complements any gui client
 * It is the fastest way in many everyday cases
 * Much less chance to involve your repo into 'bad' state and much easier to fix it